-ASM is a New York Limited Liability Company and a wholly-owned subsidiary of ASC, a New York Limited Liability Company and registered investment adviser.
-ASC is majority owned by the senior executives of the Company; Craig Steinberg, Bob Ruland, and Matt Ward.
-The remaining minority ownership is held by Evercore Partners Services East, LLC, a wholly-owned company of Evercore Partners Inc. (collectively "Evercore").
-The aforementioned senior executives control all of the investment management responsibilities and general daily operations of ASM.
-ASC is governed by a management board consisting of Craig Steinberg, Bob Ruland, and an Evercore designee.
+ASC is a New York Limited Liability Company that is majority owned by the senior executives of the Company; Craig Steinberg, Robert Ruland, and Matthew Ward.
+The remaining minority ownership is held by Evercore Partners Services East, LLC, and a wholly owned company of Evercore Partners Inc. (collectively "Evercore").
+The aforementioned senior executives control all of the investment management responsibilities and general daily operations of the Company.
+ASC is governed by a management board consisting of Craig Steinberg, Robert Ruland, and an Evercore designee.

-Employees of ASM are also employees of ASC.
+ASM is a New York Limited Liability Company and a wholly owned subsidiary of ASC and registered investment adviser.
+All employees of ASM are also employees of ASC.
 ASC serves as a sub adviser to ASM in connection with ASM's services to its clients at no fee.
 In such capacity, ASC's Investment Committee and Fixed Income Committee manage ASM's clients' portfolios.
 The Company provides the same investment services and portfolio management to ASC and ASM clients.
-ASM reviews the composition of its clients' portfolios to assure consistency with their investment objectives and policies.
+ASC reviews the composition of its clients' portfolios to assure consistency with their investment objectives and policies.

-ASM is affiliated with other financial services entities through its owner Evercore including certain research related service providers.
-However, ASM does not have arrangements with such entities that are material to the Company's advisory business.
-Any affiliated services provided to ASM are charged a fee at an armslength basis.
+ASC is affiliated with other financial services entities through its owner Evercore including certain research related service providers.
+However, ASC does not have arrangements with such entities that are material to the Company's advisory business.
+Any affiliated services provided to ASC are charged a fee at an armslength basis.